fitpred/mlops-zcamp-project/README.md

 # MLOps-zoomcamp-project

-## Project description
+# 1. Project description
-For my project I used USA cars dataset that contains information about cars with milage: brand, model, year, mileage, price, etc https://github.com/rashida048/Datasets/blob/master/USA_cars_datasets.csv
+For my project I used **USA cars dataset** that contains information about cars with milage: brand, model, year, mileage, price, etc https://github.com/rashida048/Datasets/blob/master/USA_cars_datasets.csv

 So imagine you work for car dealer that buy and sell used cars.
 Business is growing and managers ask you for help to define the price of the cars in order to speed up buying process